fhemstra/fpt-solver/README.md

 ```
 java -jar ba-solver-1.0.jar -f path/to/formula -g path/to/graphs -st
 ```
 Either of the above can be decorated with multiple flags.
-To use the supposed to be optimal setup with a timeout of 5 seconds, use:
+To use the supposed-to-be optimal setup with a timeout of 5 seconds, use:
 ```
 java -jar ba-solver-1.0.jar -f path/to/formula -g path/to/graphs -gu -ke -be -bo -heu -t 5
 ```